Mahinwal/Mahinwal/README.md

-### Hello there, It's me Surya 👋
+### Hello there, My name is Surya Pratap 👋
 <!-- blank line -->
 ----
 <!-- blank line -->

-I am a developer who is passionate about web development using Python Django.
+I am a software engineer who is passionate about web development using Python Django and Moodle applications.
 Few tech that I enjoy working in, are Python,Django, JS, Moodle and MySql.

 About me: